globocom/huskyCI/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests to huskyCI.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our Code of Conduct and the process for submitting pull requests to huskyCI.

 ## Documentation